kevinmstapleton/sliver-setup/README.md

 Now that the session is open, you have a myriad of options available to you.
 I will not cover all of them, except an important one, which is opening a powershell session on the infected client.

 ### Powershell Session
-To open a shell, you may notice that the `shell` command doesn't immediately work, and that your session color is blue instead of red:
+To open a shell, you will need to create an `interactive` session.

 ![image](https://github.com/kevinmstapleton/sliver-setup/assets/59635226/659ad9b0-f5ec-4567-8ff7-a04b7b63343b)

-That is because you need to open an `interactive` session.

 To do so, first type `interactive` into your terminal.